Gate Users Until They Verify Their Phone

 Visit the registration URL copied above.
 You’ll be prompted to register.
 Fill out the form with a valid phone number.
 After registration is complete, you’ll receive a message prompting you to verify the phone number.

 This user account will be gated and unable to completely log in if you have registered but not yet verified the phone number.
-In your browser where you registered, you’ll see a form similar to below:
+In your browser where you registered, you’ll see a screen similar to below:

 To test the gating, open a different browser (not a window, but an entirely different browser) and visit the login URL copied above.
 Enter the phone number and password for the user you just registered.